-Items in the plan Item Explanation related to index scans Index name Name of the index.
+Items in the plan related to index scans

+Item Explanation Index name Name of the index.
 Key type Can be one of PRIMARY KEY, FOREIGN KEY, CONSTRAINT (unique constraint), or UNIQUE (unique index).
-The key type is not displayed if the index is a non-unique secondary index.
+The key type is not displayed if the index is a non- unique secondary index.
 Depth Height of the index.
-Gerry For more information, see "Table and page sizes" on page 338.
+For more information, see "Table and page sizes" on page 393.
 Estimated leaf pages Estimated number of leaf pages.
 Cardinality The cardinality of the index if it is different from the estimated number of rows.
 This applies only to Adaptive Server Anywhere databases version 6.0 and earlier.
 Selectivity The estimated number of rows that match the range bounds.
 Direction FORWARD or BACKWARD.
 Range bounds Range bounds are shown as a list (col_name=value) or col_name IN [low, high].
-Items in the plan Item Explanation related to joins, filter, and pre-filter Predicate The search condition that is evaluated in this node, along with selectivity estimates and measurement.
-Ger For more information, see "Selectivity in the plan" on page 377 Items in the plan related to GROUP BY Item Explanation Aggregates All the aggregate functions.
-Group-by list All the columns in the group by clause.